Xyfir/Documentation/xyfir-annotations/help.md

 # Terminology

+## Critical

-Xyfir Annotations' annotation system is broken down into repositories called `annotation sets`.
-An `annotation set` is a set of `items` that contain annotations for a specific book.
-A `set item` is further broken down into `searches` and `annotations`.
-A `search` is a collection of `subsearches` (`main subsearch`, `before subsearch`, `after subsearch`) that together point to certain text within a book's content where the `item`'s `annotations` will be applied.
-An `annotation` is the specific annotation that will be applied to the book's content matched from the `search`.
-A `set item` can have multiple `searches` and multiple `annotations`.
+- The xyAnnotations annotation system is broken down into repositories called `annotation sets`.
+- An `annotation set` is a set of `items` that contain annotations for a specific book.
+- A `set item` is further broken down into `searches` and `annotations`.
+A set item can have multiple searches and multiple annotations.
+- A `search` is a collection of `subsearches` (`main subsearch`, `before subsearch`, `after subsearch`) that together point to certain text within a book's content where the item's annotations will be applied.
+- An `annotation` is the specific annotation (document, link, image, etc) that will be applied to the book's content matched by the search.

+## Useful

+- A `change` is either a proposed, accepted, or rejected modification that a user has suggested for an annotation set.
+- A `linked item` is an item within an annotation set that gets its data from an item in another annotation set.
+Any changes made to the source item will be reflected on the linked item.
+- A `global annotation set` is an annotation set that is created not to annotate a specific book or set of books, but instead to provide common, high quality items that other annotation sets can link to.
+Global annotation sets are managed by xyAnnotations moderators, however as always, anyone is free to submit change proposals.

 ## Visual Hierarchy